kdashora/kushagrad.github.io/docs/Component Selection.md

 4. **LED Indicators:**
    - Include LEDs for power status and Wi-Fi activity to aid debugging.

-5. **Reset Button:**
-   - Add a reset button to manually restart the ESP32 during testing or troubleshooting.

 ---

 ## **Responsibilities**

 1. **Data Collection:** Interface with all sensors in the system using I2C/SPI/UART protocols.
 2. **Wi-Fi Communication:** Use the ESP32's built-in Wi-Fi module to create a local network and transmit sensor data.
-3. **Power Management:** Regulate input voltage using an HT7333 regulator to ensure a stable 3.3V supply.
+3. **Power Management:** Regulate input voltage using an AMS1117-3.3 regulator to ensure a stable 3.3V supply.
 4. **Data Transmission:** Continuously update sensor readings on a GitHub-hosted webpage in real time.
 5. **Integration:** Ensure seamless compatibility between sensors and the microcontroller through proper pin allocation and library selection.